Darach Ó Scolaí: Retellings, translations, and editions

-For Young Readers
+For young readers

 Ó Scolaí has written illustrated books for young readers (8–10 years old) in two series, the Fionn Series and the Scéalta Staire series, and translated a large number of classics and popular books for children of all ages.
-The number of these written and translated works suggests a commitment to children and their literacy in Irish.

-The Fionn Series "is a retelling ... of the great legends of the Fianna for the young Irish readers of today."
-Macgnímartha Finn (The Boyhood Deeds of Fionn) is a medieval story in the Fenian Cycle.
+The Fionn Series "is a retelling... of the great legends of the Fianna for the young Irish readers of today."
+The Boyhood Deeds of Fionn (Macgnímartha Finn) is a medieval story in the Fenian Cycle.